rix1/cashflow/README.md

 ## How it Works

-Cashflow uses a lexer-based approach, inspired by programming languages, to parse the transaction descriptions.
+Cashflow's description parser uses a lexer-based approach, inspired by programming language compilers, to parse the transaction descriptions.
 The lexer function breaks down the parsing process into distinct stages, each responsible for extracting specific information like date, currency, value, source, and conversion rate.
 This method avoids the complexity and maintainability issues often associated with regular expressions for complex parsing tasks.

 ## Example